AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_android.md

     /**
-     * Occurs when the chat room announcements change.
+     * Occurs when the chat room announcement is changed.
      * @param chatRoomId    The chat room ID
      * @param announcement  The new chat room announcements */